 - Provide a Score title (maximum 32 characters), this is required

-- Provide a Shortcode, this is used in summary tables and exports where space is limited— the full score title may be too long and take up too much space
+- Provide a Shortcode; this is used in summary tables and exports where space is limited— the full score title may be too long and take up too much space

 - If you have multiple Score sets, select the one just created

-- Give the scoring criteria a Maximum score, the default 10 is a good option
+- Give the scoring criteria a Maximum score; the default 10 is a good option

 - The Weight value adjusts the contribution of this scoring criterion to the total score

-- If the scoring criteria you're creating should be displayed alongside a specific entry field, select the entry field from the Align this score with a field, otherwise it is simply positioned at the end of the entry
+- If the scoring criteria you're creating should be displayed alongside a specific entry field, select the entry field from the Align this score with a field, otherwise it is simply positioned at the bottom of the entry

-- Slider is a horizontal drag'n'drop control that is a more visual method of scoring and is in increments of one decimal place.
+- Slider is a horizontal drag-drop control that is a more visual method of scoring and is in increments of one decimal place

 - Finally, chose which Categories (all, or some) this scoring criteria should be used for